7 Ways Inflammation Is Affecting Your Sleep

 A lot of inflammation-related sleep problems are related to situations of chronic inflammation.
 But even short-term inflammation, doctors say, can become a problem.

-"Acute inflammation includes pain and swelling which can cause difficulties with falling asleep or waking with any movement of the limb during sleep," orthopedic, cosmetic, and plastic surgeon Dr. John Cory tells Bustle.
+"Acute inflammation includes pain and swelling which can cause difficulties with falling asleep or waking with any movement of the limb during sleep," orthopedic sports foot and ankle surgeon, and expert in human motion, Dr. John Cory tells Bustle.
 This kind of discomfort should go away as your injury or illness heals, but can be incredibly difficult to deal with in the moment.

 5You May Have Less REM Sleep